prism-break/prism-break/README.md

 More information for translators can be found in [`CONTRIBUTING.md`](CONTRIBUTING.md).

-Join us on IRC [at #fairphone channel on Freenode](https://webchat.freenode.net/?channels=prism-break)!
+Join us on IRC [at #prism-break channel on Freenode](https://webchat.freenode.net/?channels=prism-break)!
+Feel free to ask any questions.

 ## Project Inclusion Guidelines